dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 > if you have a MPA (Multi Page App) otherwise known as a website!

+> What I basically did is I set up a mental timeline.
+So the timeline ive shown in DevTools, I set up mentally.

 ## Léonie Watson

 ### Do Androids Dream of Accessible Webs?